-Metadata item type: Data Element Technical name: Person-living arrangement, code N METeOR identifier: 270385 Registration status: Community services, Standard 01/03/2005 Definition: Whether a person usually resides alone or with others, as represented by a code.
-Data Element Concept: Person-living arrangement
+Metadata item type: Data Element Technical name: Person - living arrangement, code N METeOR identifier: 270385 Registration status: Community services, Standard 01/03/2005 Definition: Whether a person usually resides alone or with others, as represented by a code.
+Data Element Concept: Person - living arrangement

--

 Representation class: Code

 Data type: Number

 Format: Ν

 Maximum character length: 1

 Permissible values: Value Meaning

 1 Lives alone

 2 Lives with family

 3 Lives with others

 Supplementary values: 9 Not stated/inadequately described

-5 Guide for use: CODE 2 Lives with family : If the person's household includes both family and non-family members, the person should be recorded as living with family.
+CODE 2 Lives with family:

+If the person's household includes both family and non-family members, the person should be recorded as living with family.
 'Living with family' should be considered to include de facto and same sex relationships.

 On occasion, difficulties can arise in deciding the living arrangement of a person due to their type of accommodation (e.g. boarding houses, hostels, group homes, retirement villages, residential aged care facilities).

 In these circumstances the person should be regarded as living alone, except in those instances in which they are sharing their own private space/room within the premises with a significant other (e.g. partner, sibling, close friend).

-Submitting organisation: Australian Institute of Health and Welfare -------------------------- --------------------------------------------

-Collection methods: Generally this metadata item is collected for the person's usual living arrangement, but may also, if required, be collected for a person's main living arrangement or living arrangement at a particular time reference point.
+Generally this metadata item is collected for the person's usual living arrangement, but may also, if required, be collected for a person's main living arrangement or living arrangement at a particular time reference point.

 Comments: It is important to record the type of living arrangement for a person in order to develop a sense of the level of support, both physically and emotionally, to which a person may have access.
-Source and reference a ttributes Submitting organisation: Commonwealth and State/Territory Home and Community Care Officials Origin: National Health Data Committee National Community Services Data Committee Commonwealth Department of Health and Family Services 1998.
+Source and reference attr ibutes Submitting organisation: Commonwealth and State/Territory Home and Community Care Officials Origin: National Health Data Committee National Community Services Data Committee Commonwealth Department of Health and Family Services 1998.
 Home and Community Care Data Dictionary.
 Version 1.0.
 Canberra: DHFS.

-Related metadata references: Supersedes Living arrangement, version 3, DE, NCSDD, NCSIMG, Superseded 01/03/2005.pdf (15.63 KB) Implementation in Data Set Commonwealth State/Territory Disability Agreement NMDS - Specifications: 1 July 2006 Community services, Standard 27/04/2007
+Relational attributes Related metadata references: Supersedes Living arrangement, version 3, DE, NCSDD, NCSIMG, Superseded 01/03/2005.pdf (15.6 KB) Implementation in Data Set Specifications: Commonwealth State/Territory Disability Agreement NMDS (July 2008) Community services, Superseded 11/11/2009 Commonwealth State/Territory Disability Agreement NMDS - 1 July 2006 Community services, Superseded 14/12/2008 Disability Services NMDS (July 2009) Community services, Standard 11/11/2009 Implementation start date: 01/07/2009